Nemial/brain-games-kt/README.md

 # Brain Games

 ## About this project
-Brain Games are mini games for brain development.
+Brain Games are mini-games for brain development.

 Written on Kotlin

 ## Installation
+Clone this project

 ## Run Games
 ``
-make run
+make build && make run
 ``